 A nursing home negligence attorney will focus on gathering photo and video-based evidence because they’re more reputable.
 However, getting witness testimonies also helps a negligence case.

-Nursing home neglect lawyers do this by visiting the nursing home, asking for surveillance access, and speaking to other nurses.
+Nursing home abuse lawyers in Columbia do this by visiting the nursing home, asking for surveillance access, and speaking to other nurses.

 They may also speak to other patients to see if they’ve seen anything and gather evidence about the types of injuries the patient had.